AndresYague/nvim-recorder/README.md

 	},

 	-- Enable breakpoint mapping
-	-- If disabled, then addBreakPoint does not consume that key enableBreakPointMap = true,
+	-- If disabled, then addBreakPoint does not consume that key in normal mode, -- it does not interface with the dap, and it does not notify of a breakpoint -- being added, but the breakpoint still works in the macros enableBreakPointMap = true,

 	-- Clears all macros-slots on startup.